 YCWA does not propose any changes to the Project or its operations that would have a significant effect on overall channel stability or the nature of the transport reaches.
-YCWA's proposed Condition GS2 would reduce the storage and character of the sediments impounded in the diversion pools and would result in an increase in mobile sediment downstream.
+YCWA's proposed Condition GS2 would reduce the storage and character of the sediments impounded in the diversion pools and would result in an increase in mobile sediment downstream within the Middle Yuba and Oregon Creek.
 This added sediment could create localized deposits, which the channel could then adjust to by possibly moving into, through, and around the deposits.
 These site-specific channel-shifts in response to added sediment supply would be considered beneficial.
+Results of YCWA's proposed Condition AR7 would determine any significant changes that occur due to sediment availability through the sediment passage.